dayna-j/exercise-tracker/README.md

       This route has 1 required parameter; username

-      __username__ is the name of the user in the database.
+      username is the name of the user in the database.

       ex: curl --username=dayna {url}/api/exercise/new-user

 POST  ../api/exercise/add

-      This route has 3 required parameters and 1 optional parameter
+      This route has 3 required parameters; userId, description, duration

+      userId is a unique identifier for each account description is a description of the exercise performed duration is represents the amount of time, in minutes, that the exercise was performed